 Updated: Oct 25, 2022

 We want to make understanding sewer lines easy for everyone.
-Let’s talk about the plumbing components we review on our sewer line inspection.
+Let’s talk about the plumbing components we review on our sewer scope.

 The transition point is where the internal section of the line ends and the external section of the mainline begins.
 This section is important to check for leaks and root intrusion as it can cause foundation issues if not properly aligned.